Introduction of Prominent Ancient Herbalists.

 Wáng Hǎogǔ

-Wang Haogu Wáng Hǎogǔ: distinguished physician in the 13th century, also known as Wang Jinzhi, or Wang Hai-Zang, whose chief contribution was the explanation of yin syndromes and the use of warming tonics in the later stage of cold-induced diseases.
-Five of his publications are extant, including the Tang Ye Ben Cao (the Materia Medica of Decoction).more
+Wang Haogu Wáng Hǎogǔ: a distinguished physician in the 13th century, he is also known as Wang Jinzhi or Wang Hai-Zang.
+His chief contribution was the explanation of yin syndromes and the use of warming tonics in the later stages of cold-induced diseases.
+Five of his publications survive, including the Tang Ye Ben Cao (The Materia Medica of Decoction).more

 Edit date: